clustermapping/cmp/README.md

 ## Rebuilding a development environment
 To rebuild an existing environment, simply running the cmp/cms/build.sh html command will rebuild the target docroot.
 It will do this by blowing it away the existing docroot directory (but not the repo, settings.php, or the files directory).
 Once it's rebuilt, it will run a series of drush commands, such as 'cc all', 'fra', and 'updb' to make sure the existing database is caught back up.

+### CMS Configuration options
+Configuration options can be found at /opt/development/cmp/cms/settings.php

 ## Configure PHP-FPM
 Make sure PHP-FPM is listening on 127.0.0.1 port 9000.